 New guidelines and educational material will be developed to support the efficient and transparent management of police tort claims, with officers being made aware of the circumstances in which they may claim privilege and the circumstances in which their admissions can be used in other proceedings.
 The Police Association will be fully consulted in developing this material.

-Schedule 1 of the bill also amends the Employees Liability Act 1991 to make it clear that police are employees for the purposes of that Act.
+Schedule 1 to the bill also amends the Employees Liability Act 1991 to make it clear that police are employees for the purposes of that Act.
 Section 9G applies the new provisions to torts committed before the commencement of the section.
 As plaintiffs' rights of recovery are not affected by the bill, and the provisions are of benefit to all parties, this retrospective application is appropriate.
 We do not want a situation where these beneficial reforms do not apply to claims for past events that may be made years in the future.

 Section 9A makes it clear that the provisions apply to persons who were police officers at the time of the alleged tort, as civil claims may be made well after the event and an officer has ceased service.

-Section 213 limits the personal liability of New South Wales Police for good faith acts or omissions in their exercise of a function conferred or imposed by any Act or law with respect to the protection of persons from injury or death or property from damage.
+Section 213 limits the personal liability of NSW Police for good faith acts or omissions in its exercise of a function conferred or imposed by any Act or law with respect to the protection of persons from injury or death or property from damage.
+The necessity for this bill was made very clear to me just last week when I visited the Bega police station and there met a young police officer who for five years had been in fear arising from ongoing civil action in which she had been named.
+Thankfully, the proceedings were recently resolved positively.
+However, she spoke of five years of concern for herself and her family-five years of experiencing fear of losing her house and other assets.
+She and her colleagues are very appreciative of this legislation.

-I would like to take the opportunity today to thank the Police Association for their efforts in drawing these problems to my attention and working with the government and the force to progress these reforms.

-I would like to pay special tribute to President Ball, Secretary, Peter Remfrey, and former President Phil Tunchon, for their work to bring the bill to this stage.

-I commend the bill to the House.
+I take the opportunity to thank the Police Association for its efforts in drawing these problems to my attention and working with the Government and the force to progress these reforms.
+I draw the attention of the House to the presence in the gallery of the Police Association President, Ian Ball, and secretary, Peter Remfrey.
+I thank them for their attendance.
+I pay special tribute to Ian Ball, Peter Remfrey and former president Phil Tunchon for their work to bring the bill to this stage.
+This bill is a message to our record number of police: From now on, vexatious complainants will not be able to sue you; they will have to sue me.
+I commend the bill to the House

-Your feedback Legal notice Refer updates to Hansard Office on 02 9230 2233 or use the feedback link above.
+Your feedback Legal notice

+Refer updates to Hansard Office on 02 9230 2233 or use the feedback link above.